jenkins-infra/status/content/issues/2025-12-15-maintenance-azure-publick8s-1-33.md

 upgrade went well, no impact on production.

 [Initial Message] -->
-Thursday 24 April 2025, at 07:30PM UTC, we'll upgrade the AKS(Azure) cluster  `publick8s` to Kubernetes 1.33.5.
+Monday 15 December 2025 at 08:30PM UTC, we'll upgrade the AKS(Azure) cluster  `publick8s` to Kubernetes 1.33.5.
 It should take between 60 and 120 min.

 The expected impacts are: